 Poetry and Politics of Place

-The Civic Tourism subtitle, "The Poetry and Politics of Place," represents the two-fold approach to the subject.
+The Civic Tourism subtitle, "The Poetry and Politics of Place," represents a two-fold approach to the subject.
 The "poetry" of place is its product, its story, often called "sense of place," which has become increasingly popular among tourism professionals because of the associated financial benefits.

-That leads to the "politics" of place, the process, how place gets articulated, and who participates in that activity.
+That leads to the "politics" of place — the process, how place gets articulated, and who participates in that activity.

 Hence, Civic Tourism focuses on the product and process of place-making within a tourism context.